alexellis/discord-updater/README.md

 # Discord Updater

-This Go program automatically keeps Discord up-to-date by monitoring `~/Downloads` for new `discord-*.deb` files and performing automatic hourly update checks to Discord's download server.
-It debounces files to ensure they're fully written to `~/Downloads` before trying to install them.
-It installs the package via `dpkg` (with retry on `apt` locks), kills existing Discord processes, and relaunches Discord.
+This Go program automatically keeps Discord up-to-date with two modes:

+**1. Daemon**: Monitors `~/Downloads` for new `discord-*.deb` files and performs automatic hourly update checks.

+**2. Discord command wrapper**: Acts as a Discord wrapper that checks for updates on startup then launches Discord (run as an alias named `discordup` or with `--launch` flag).
+No need for a background service, but a bit more manual to install/consume updates.

+## Features

 ## Why do we need this tool?